CodedPraveen/How-to-use-Git-and-Github/readme.md

 git commit -m "Add Index Files"
 ```

-# 7. To see your code and Folder in Github repository
+# 7. To see your code and Folder in Github Repository

 ```
 git push origin main